 Over the lifetime of the C&SF Project, considerable interest has been generated among local and regional stakeholders.
 The Corps continually strives to include all interested parties in its decision making process and will continue to consider all issues that arise.
 Residents within the 8.5 SMA have expressed concern during implementation of the temporary emergency deviation due to observed increases in ground and surface water.
-The SFWMD has constructed temporary features south of the 8.5 SMA and south of Richmond Drive to help maintain normal water levels within the area during the period of the temporary emergency deviation.
-Temporary features including the following; 1) construction of temporary plugs in the drainage swales located north and south of Richmond Drive; 2) construction of an open channel connection between the C-358 Canal and C-357 Canal in the absence of completion of S-357N; and 3) installation of temporary culverts in place of the degradation of the S-360W (western weir) in order to limit the increase in water depth in the 8.5 SMA Detention Cell that may be associated with the additional pumping coincident with the connection of the C-358 Canal to the C-357 Canal.
+A single temporary diesel pump has been installed by the SFWMD south of the 8.5 SMA to help maintain normal water levels within the area during the period of the temporary emergency deviation.
 Reference Section 2.1.
-The temporary emergency deviation will maintain the authorized purposes of the C&SF Project, which include to provide flood control, water supply for municipal, industrial, and agricultural uses, prevention of saltwater intrusion, water supply for ENP, and protection of fish and wildlife.
+Additional pumps may be installed by the SFWMD if deemed necessary.
+In addition, the SFWMD may construct temporary plugs in the drainage swales located north and south of Richmond Drive to further assist with potential flood protection concerns for the Las Palmas Community adjacent to 8.5 SMA.
+S-334 may also be used, consistent with the water control plan, to pass flows to the SDCS to alleviate observed conditions.
+The temporary emergency deviation will maintain the authorized purposes of the C&SF Project, which include to provide flood control, water supply for ENP, and protection of fish and wildlife.